MateusKurten/board-game-rental-store/README.md

 # Board Game Rental Website

-This application is built for studying React.
+This application was developed by Mateus Kürten Rodrigues as part of the Infnet Fullstack postgraduate course.
 It simulates a board game rental website where users can manage offered games, as well as manage slides that appear on the homepage.

 ## Live Example